Ice on the Susquehanna

 Great Ice Flood of 1904

-Another brutally cold winter was 1904 when the Susquehanna River was frozen solid in two-foot thick ice.
+Another brutally cold winter was in 1904 when the Susquehanna River was frozen solid in two-foot thick ice.
 The ice was so thick that local merchants could transport goods between Lancaster and York counties via horse-drawn freight wagons.

 Finally, in early March, signs of spring began to emerge, and the mighty river’s enormous ice sheet started to break up with the help of heavy rains.
 However, as the gigantic ice floe moved downriver on the afternoon of March 8, it became snagged on the landscape, instantly damming the river.